Is fiber-optic Internet a good choice for my business?

 Longer Contracts

-Business fibre plans typically require a 2 or 3 year contract to get the best pricing.
-Bell’s promotional business pricing is on 3 year terms.
-TELUS’s best business rates are also 3 year terms.
-Month-to-month is available but significantly more expensive (TELUS’s 1 Gbps business plan is $330/month with no term versus $160/month on a 3 year term).
-Early termination fees apply if you cancel mid-contract, though most carriers will waive or reduce these if you’re moving to a new address they can serve.
+Business fibre plans often require a 2 or 3 year contract to get the best pricing.
+Promotional business rates are commonly tied to term contracts, while month-to-month pricing can be much higher.
+Early termination fees may apply if you cancel mid-contract, though some carriers may transfer service to a new address if they can serve it.

 Not Available Everywhere